Topics Map > Media Delivery > Kaltura > MediaSpace > Media Ingestion Tools

 If at all possible try to use a dedicated microphone when recording instructional materials.
 The built-in microphone on your laptop will record extraneous noise which will be distracting to your students.
 Even a basic headset mic will be much better than the built in microphone on your laptop.

 Logitech ClearChat consumer headset microphone recorded in a quiet office

 Shure SM7B professional microphone recorded in a quiet office

 Choosing where to record

 Creating your instructional materials in a dedicated recording studio isn't an option for everyone.
 What can you do?
 Some simple preparation will go a long way to helping you get a good recording.
 If you are preparing to do a recording and have an office, close the door and put on a "do not disturb sign" to reduce interruptions.
-Check for ambient sound and either turn it off (a fan for example), or relocate to a quieter space if you can't control the background noise (a hum or air handling for example).
+Check for ambient sound and either turn it off (a fan for example), or relocate to a quieter space if you can't control the background noise (street noise or the hum of air handling, for example).

 Do a short test recording before doing a longer recording

-Due to the number of variables when recording audio, it is strongly recommended that you perform small test recording prior to each time you record.
+Due to the number of variables when recording audio, it is strongly recommended that you a perform small test recording prior to each time you record.
 This way you can review and adjust your audio settings prior to doing a more extended recording.
 Small test recordings can save you lots of time.

 Microphone selection and audio level adjustments